 Data Sharing: Participants will have access to the business data they collect, as well as aggregated regionwide data.
-Reporting should include:

 Partner Reports: Custom reports for specific geography are provided to partners who participate in the program.
 Dashboards created in the CRM should be automatically updated and provided to partners quarterly.